hannibal002/SkyHanni/CONTRIBUTING.md

     - The mod has, according to Hypixel rules, illegal features ("cheat mod/client").
     - If you can improve the existing feature in a meaningful way.
 - All new classes should be written in Kotlin, with a few exceptions:
-    - Config files in `at.hannibal2.skyhanni.config.features`
     - Mixin classes in `at.hannibal2.skyhanni.mixins.transformers`
 - New features should be made in Kotlin objects unless there is a specific reason for it not to.
     - If the feature needs to register Fabric events, uses SkyHanni events or creates repo patterns, annotate the feature class with `@SkyHanniModule`
     - This will automatically register all events to the respective event bus, and loads the repo patterns.
-    - In the background, this will create a new file `LoadedModules.kt` when compiling.
-Please ignore this file and the related error in `SkyHanniMod.kt`.
+    - In the background, this will generate `LoadedModules.kt` during compilation.
+Until the project is compiled for the first time, the IDE will show a red error in `SkyHanniMod.kt` — this is expected and resolves after the first build.
 - Avoid using deprecated functions.
     - These functions are marked for removal in future versions.
     - If you're unsure why a function is deprecated or how to replace it, please ask for guidance.